 Patients should not feel any pain while sedated.
 Dental sedation aims to give patients a pain-free and comfortable dental experience.

 We recommend rest for the day after having sedation at the dental office.
 If prescribed medicine, patients should take it on time and on a schedule.
 Patients should also drink water and eat foods that they are comfortable chewing.

 How long does it take for sedation dentistry to wear off?

 The full effects of dental sedation should definitely wear off after 24 hours.
-You may start to feel the effects wear off after 6-8 hours but we recommend waiting 24 to ensure any sedation has left your system.
+You may start to feel the effects wear off after 6-8 hours, but we recommend waiting for 24 to ensure any sedation has left your system.